[Minor revision–posted 10/6/21 (replaces 9/20/19 edition)]

-The investigator(s) will prepare and electronically submit the Biohazard Application Form (http://www.dept.ehs.ttu.edu/ehs/ehshome/committee/ibcommittee) to the Assistant Vice President for Research (Environmental Health and Safety) or the University Biological Safety Officer.
-The Assistant Vice President for Research (Environmental Health and Safety) or the University Biological Safety Officer will make preliminary determination as to whether the project is exempt from the review by the IBC under federal guidelines; however, the final determination rests with the IBC at the request of the IBC.
+The investigator(s) will prepare and electronically submit the IBC Application (https://www.depts.ttu.edu/ehs/academicsafety/icc/ibc.php) to the Assistant Vice President for Environmental Health & Safety or the University Biological Safety Officer.
+The Assistant Vice President for Environmental Health & Safety or the University Biological Safety Officer will make preliminary determination as to whether the project is exempt from the review by the IBC under federal guidelines; however, the final determination rests with the IBC at the request of the IBC.

 The IBC will transmit its decision in writing to the principal investigator and the Office of Research Services.
 Experiments may be initiated immediately upon approval by the IBC.